penumbra-zone/guide/pages/frontend/minifront.md

-# Running a frontend

-In order to use the [Prax] wallet web extension, users must visit a trusted website that leverages the web extension in order to interact with the [Penumbra] network.
-While users can choose to grant access to website run by a party they trust, this guide demonstrates how a user can self-host a frontend for use by themselves and others.

-## About minifront

 [Minifront] is minimal frontend for interacting with the [Penumbra] chain.
 A number of technical decisions were made to ensure minifront is maximally client side and does not leak information unnecessarily:

-- Client-side biased js framework ✅ Hash routing ✅
+- ✅ Client-side biased js framework with hash routing
-- Pre-load all static assets ⚠️ (in progress...)
+- ⚠ Pre-load all static assets  (in progress...)
-- Server rendering ❌
+- ❌ Server rendering
-- Route-based code splitting ❌
+- ❌ Route-based code splitting
-- Idiomatic urls & query params ❌
+- ❌ Idiomatic urls & query params
-- Build-time pre-rendering ❌
+- ❌ Build-time pre-rendering

 [Read more](https://x.com/grod220/status/1760217326245285923) about how this frontend embraces censorship resistance and privacy.